-The Port of Dundee Marine Department is operated by the Port of Dundee Limited appointed Harbour Master.
-In the event of an oil spill incident, the Harbour Master will be responsible for the overall coordination of the spill response.
+The Port of Dundee Marine Department is operated by the Port of Dundee Limited appointed Marine Manager.
+In the event of an oil spill incident, the Chief Harbour Master or his deputy will be responsible for the overall coordination of the spill response.